Atlas of plant and animal histology

 Aeriferous parenchyma

 Aeriferous parenchyma, or aerenchyma, is a tissue with large interconnected empty intercellular spaces, larger than those found in other tissues, through which gases can diffuse and aerate the organs (Figure 3).
-This tissue allows aquatic plants to float and keeps them near the surface for more efficient photosynthesis.
+In addition, this tissue allows aquatic plants to float and keeps them near the surface for more efficient photosynthesis.

 Figure 3.
 Aerenchyma of the root of the aquatic plant elodea (Elodea canadensis).
-Asterisks indicate the tissue empty spaces.
+Asterisks indicate the empty spaces of the tissue.

 Figure 4.
 Examples of aerenchyma formation in different species, according to Seago et al. (2005).